nextflow-io/nextflow/docs/awscloud.rst

 Configuration
 -------------

-1 - Make sure your pipeline processes specifies one or more Docker containers by using the :ref:`process-container` directive.
+1. Make sure your pipeline processes specifies one or more Docker containers by using the :ref:`process-container` directive.

-2 - Container images need to be published in a Docker registry such as `Docker Hub <https://hub.docker.com/>`_, `Quay <https://quay.io/>`_ or `ECS Container Registry <https://aws.amazon.com/ecr/>`_ that can be reached by ECS Batch.
+2. Container images need to be published in a Docker registry such as `Docker Hub <https://hub.docker.com/>`_, `Quay <https://quay.io/>`_ or `ECS Container Registry <https://aws.amazon.com/ecr/>`_ that can be reached by ECS Batch.

-3 - Specify the AWS Batch :ref:`executor<awsbatch-executor>` in the pipeline configuration.
+3. Specify the AWS Batch :ref:`executor<awsbatch-executor>` in the pipeline configuration.

-4 - Specify one or more AWS Batch queues for the execution of your pipeline by using the :ref:`process-queue` directive.
+4. Specify one or more AWS Batch queues for the execution of your pipeline by using the :ref:`process-queue` directive.
 Batch queues allow you to bind the execution of a process to a specific computing environment ie. number of CPUs, type of instances (On-demand or Spot), scaling ability, etc. See the `AWS Batch documentation <http://docs.aws.amazon.com/batch/latest/userguide/create-job-queue.html>`_ to learn how to setup Batch queues.

-5 (optional) - Nextflow automatically creates the Batch `Job definitions <http://docs.aws.amazon.com/batch/latest/userguide/job_definitions.html>`_ needed to execute your pipeline processes.
+5. *(optional)* Nextflow automatically creates the Batch `Job definitions <http://docs.aws.amazon.com/batch/latest/userguide/job_definitions.html>`_ needed to execute your pipeline processes.
 However you may still need to specify a custom `Job Definition` to fine control the configuration settings of a specific job.
-In this case you can associate a process execution with a *Job definition* of your choice by using the
-:ref:`process-container` directive and specifing, in place of the Docker image name, the Job definition name prefixed by the ``job-definition://`` string.
+First create a *Job Definition* in the AWS Console (or with other means).
+Note the name of the *Job Definition* you created.
+You can then associate a process execution with this *Job definition* by using the :ref:`process-container` directive and specifing, in place of the Docker image name, the Job definition name prefixed by the ``job-definition://`` string (e.g. ``process.container = 'job-definition://your-job-definition-name'``).

+6. *(optional)* Nextflow requires access to ``aws``, the AWS command line (cli) tool from the container in which the job runs in order to stage the required input files and to copy back the resulting output files in the `S3 storage <https://aws.amazon.com/s3/>`_.
+The ``aws`` tool can either be included in container image(s) used by your pipeline execution or installed in a custom AMI that needs to used in place of the default AMI when configuring the Batch `Computing environment <http://docs.aws.amazon.com/batch/latest/userguide/compute_environments.html>`_.
+The latter approach is preferred  because it allows the use of existing Docker images without the need to add the AWS cli tool to them.
+See the :ref:`AWS CLI Installation<aws-cli>` section below to learn how to create a custom AWS Batch custom AMI which includes the AWS cli.

 An example ``nextflow.config`` file is shown below::